Lagrangian skeleta of very affine complete intersections: Batyrev--Borisov mirror construction

 and the variety $Z$ can then be recovered as the toric compactification of $Z^{\circ}$ inside $X_{\Delta}$.
 Note that we do not quite get a nef-partition, but a slightly more general Minkowski decomposition.
 By restricting our attention to the nef partition case, we only consider the cases where $0 \in \Delta_j$ for all $j=1$, \dots, $r$.
 This corresponds to constant terms of all the Laurent polynomials $f_j$ being non-zero, so both $Z^\circ=f^{-1}(0)$ (for $f=(f_1,\dots,f_r)\colon (\Cs)^n \rightarrow \C^r$) and all the neighbouring fibres of $f$ compactify to CYCI's inside $X_\Delta$. \end{remark}

 \begin{remark} In the spirit of Remark \ref{remark:coord_translation}, the case when $0 \notin \Delta_j$ for some $j$ corresponds to $Z$ being \emph{rigid}, in the sense that changing $f_j$ by an arbitrarily small constant term $c_j$ will change the Newton polytope $\Delta_j$, hence the fibres of $f$ over such points no longer compactify to CYCI's inside $X_\Delta$.
-There is a more general framework of \emph{dual Gorenstein cones} that allows one to construct a mirror to such complete intersections (introduced in \cite{bb-cones}), with the caveat that the mirror might no longer be geometric, i.e., the mirror is not a Calabi--Yau variety, but a certain Calabi--Yau subcategory of the derived category of a higher-dimensional variety.
+There is a more general framework of \emph{dual Gorenstein cones} that allows one to construct a mirror to such complete intersections (introduced in \cite{bb-cones}), with the caveat that the mirror might no longer be geometric, i.e. the mirror is not a Calabi--Yau variety, but a certain Calabi--Yau subcategory of the derived category of a higher-dimensional variety.
 Notably, this is the case for the \emph{generalised Greene-Plesser mirrors}, where HMS was proved in \cite{greene}.
 We shall not pursue this generalisation in the present work. \end{remark}

 The key idea of the combinatorial construction from \cite{BB96} is to combine Proposition \ref{proposition:nef_cy} with duality of nef partitions: the dual nef partition $\nabla=\nabla_1+\dots+\nabla_r$ gives us a toric variety $X_\nabla$ and, inside it, another BBCI $\check{Z}$.
 We shall use the term \emph{Batyrev--Borisov mirror pairs} for varieties $(Z,\check{Z})$ arising this way.
-We are using the term liberally, since in general, one needs to consider crepant partial resolutions $X_\Sigma \rightarrow X_{\Sigma_0}$ and $X_{\check{\Sigma}} \rightarrow X_{\check{\Sigma}_0}$ as in Remark \ref{remark:resolutions} and look at the proper transforms of $Z$, $\check{Z}$ instead.
-Note that we are also being intentionally vague about the relationship between coefficients of $Z$, $\check{Z}$ and the choice of Kähler forms $\omega$, $\check{\omega}$, i.e., the corresponding \emph{mirror map}, since it does not play a significant role in the bulk of this paper (see Section 6.3 of \cite{ck99} for a discussion of mirror maps for Batyrev--Borisov pairs).
+We are using the term liberally, since in general, one needs to consider crepant partial resolutions $X_\Sigma \rightarrow X_{\Sigma_0}$ and $X_{\check{\Sigma}} \rightarrow X_{\check{\Sigma}_0}$ as in Remark \ref{remark:resolutions} and look at the proper transforms of $Z$, $\check{Z}$ instead (or, for more generality, work with the associated smooth stacky objects).
+Note that we are also being intentionally vague about the relationship between coefficients of $Z$, $\check{Z}$ and the choice of Kähler forms $\omega$, $\check{\omega}$, i.e. the corresponding \emph{mirror map}, since it does not play a significant role in the bulk of this paper (see \cite[Section 6.3]{ck99} for a discussion of mirror maps for Batyrev--Borisov pairs).

 The main result of \cite{BB96} is that, under further assumptions on singularities in the set-up, the equalities of Hodge numbers $h^{p,q}(Z)=h^{n-r-p,q}(\check{Z})$ predicted by mirror symmetry hold for $p=0,1$ and $0 \leq q \leq n-r$.
 This provides evidence towards $(Z,\check{Z})$ being a mirror pair and, in particular, serves as an invitation to study homological mirror symmetry for it.
 The ultimate goal would be to prove some version of the following (intentionally somewhat imprecise) statement: